GUWEI’IYYA, Saudi Arabia (Reuters) - The legs are long, the eyes are big, the bodies curvaceous.

 “In Lebanon they have Miss Lebanon,” jokes Walid, moderator of the competition’s Web site.
 “Here we have Miss Camel.”

-While tremendous oil wealth has brought rapid modernization to the desert state of Saudi Arabia, the camel remains celebrated as a symbol of the traditional nomadic lifestyle of Bedouin Arabs.
+While tremendous oil wealth has brought rapid modernisation to the desert state of Saudi Arabia, the camel remains celebrated as a symbol of the traditional nomadic lifestyle of Bedouin Arabs.

 Throughout history camels have served multiple purposes as food, friend, transport and war machine.
 They were key to the Arab conquests of the Middle East and North Africa nearly 1,400 years ago that brought Islam to the world.